 When it comes time to install a new fence for your yard for any reason—keeping the dog from running away, privacy, decoration, etc.—you have to be purposeful.
 Ask yourself why you’re building the fence and the design, materials, and all the other decisions will become much easier.
 A privacy fence, for example will have to be tall enough to keep peeping eyes out of your property, which means you’ll need a sturdier design than the typical white picket fence for decoration.

-The upcoming Northern Colorado Home and Garden Show is a great opportunity to find products and ideas for landscaping and yard maintenance, but you won’t find all the answers there.
-Let’s take a look at a few things you might not consider at the Home and Garden Show:
+The upcoming Northern Colorado Home and Garden Show in Loveland is a great opportunity to find products and ideas for landscaping and yard maintenance, but you won’t find all the answers there.
+Let’s take a look at a few things you might not consider or learn at the Home and Garden Show:

 Protect Your Posts